pointfreeco/sqlite-data/README.md

 </tr>
 </table>

+> [!NOTE]
-> Note: For more information on preparing a SQLite database, see
+> For more information on preparing a SQLite database, see
 > [Preparing a SQLite database][preparing-db-article].

 This `defaultDatabase` connection is used implicitly by SharingGRDB's strategies, like